wu-lee/rushkoff-archive/docs/_articles/looking-for-god-in-the-gutter.md

 This gives the author an amazing opportunity: to instill word and image into a reader's mind before the reader has a context for this information.
 This is the tremendous power behind comics' ability to generate cultural iconography--to create modern mythology.

-mformatron. . hy _ to create modern mythology. erate cultural IConograp . . h"

-gen . taposition of word and image wit 1n panels holds Sure the mere JUX

-' . v· al representations of characters were deernect a power of its own. isu " . "

-• th eat that rabbis forbade graven images altogether such a coercive r . ,
+Sure, the mere juxtaposition of word and image within panels holds a power of its own.
+Visual representations of characters were deemed such a coercive threat that rabbis forbade "graven images" altogether, lest the masses be drawn into the mire of polytheism or paganism.

-th b drawn into the mire of polytheism or paganism. lest e masses e . . . .
+lest e masses e . . . .
 But when the illuminated manuscript 1s divided into separate but

 related panels of text and image, \~o\~ethin? even \~ore inspirational